-In 1915 seven brothers founded a company in Italy, and called it Jacuzzi and Brothers, after war, they started making laminated whirlpools and became on of the world’s most famous brand regarding hot tubs.
-The name Jacuzzi is now commonly used as a synonym to the word: “hot tub”.
+In 1915 seven brothers founded a company in Italy and called it Jacuzzi and Brothers, after the war, they started making laminated whirlpools and became one of the world's most famous brands regarding hot tubs.
+The name Jacuzzi is now commonly used as a synonym for the word: "hot tub".

 So inflatable spas don't really have much to do with their vinyl sibling in terms of build material, but they are up to the job in all the other areas!